An Application Driven Method for Assembling Numerical Schemes for the Solution of Complex Multiphysics Problems

 In addition to the previous comparison regarding accuracy, we also benchmark the capabilities for parallel computing using the three machines given in Table \ref{tab:advection-hardware}.
-In order to properly scale up this problem, we aim to keep the amount of Degrees of Freedom per core constant for the three environments, that is, in this case around 18.400 DoFs/Core.
+To properly scale up this problem, we aim to keep the number of Degrees of Freedom per core constant for the three environments, that is, in this case around 18.400 DoFs/Core.
 This is in the vicinity of the 25.000 DoFs/Core regime, where beyond that point considerable drop-offs in performance are to be expected \cite{badiaGenericFiniteElement2020}.
 According to the theory, the DGM should perform with a noticeably higher efficiency due to less communication overhead between processes.
 This is due to the reduced amount of cells for the same amount of DoFs and as such, the DGM has a much higher ratio of DoFs that lie inside the cell instead of at the boundary.
 As a consequence, there are fewer DoFs in relative terms that require the evaluation of a numerical flux and thus not as much overhead due to MPI efforts.
-This relationship is visualised for reference in Figure \ref{fig:fv-dg-shared_dofs}.
+This relationship is visualized for reference in Figure \ref{fig:fv-dg-shared_dofs}.

 The benchmarking results for all three hardware configurations are given in Figure \ref{fig:advection-runtimes}.
 We report the total run times as well as the solution time for one singular time step.
-This is due to the fact that as explained the DG model has a considerably smaller admissible time step.
-Thus, comparing overall run times are not suitable in order to empirically validate the above claims regarding parallel efficiency.
-The overall computation time is nonetheless an important factor in terms of practicality, since this is the main quantity one is interested in when performing a simulation.
+This is since as explained the DG model has a considerably smaller admissible time step.
+Thus, comparing overall run times is not suitable to empirically validate the above claims regarding parallel efficiency.
+The overall computation time is nonetheless an important factor in terms of practicality since this is the main quantity one is interested in when performing a simulation.

-It becomes evident from the reported wall times that the FV model only has an advantage on the small desktop machine with regards to solution time.
-As predicted, scaling up the problem size and number of workers will yield an increasing advantage for the higher order DGM.
-The differences in computation time which were found to be empirically significant grow with increasing problem size, thus supporting the claim that DG methods are in fact more favorable for highly parallel architectures.
+It becomes evident from the reported wall times that the FV model only has an advantage on the small desktop machine concerning solution time.
+As predicted, scaling up the problem size and number of workers will yield an increasing advantage for the higher-order DGM.
+The differences in computation time which were found to be empirically significant grow with increasing problem size, thus supporting the claim that DG methods are more favorable for highly parallel architectures.